-- Once all the required full-filled task sequence will show as below, go to the next step.
+- Once all the required full-filled task sequences show below, go to the next step.

 - The next step goes to the “Option” tab and selects the condition to satisfy to start the installation of the driver package.
-Here we can do customize the condition according to the requirement.
+Here we can customize the state according to the requirement.

-- Post that clicks on the “Apply” button so that that task sequence will be ready for the deployment.
+- Post that, click on the “Apply” button to prepare that task sequence for deployment.

 - SCCM Driver Management Guide Best Practices

 - Driver Issues How to Start Safe Mode on Windows 10 Machine